nickcapurso/SE-Summit-Android-Workshop/README.md

 # Software Engineering Summit - Android Workshop
-Welcome to the code repo for the Android workshop for Capital One's Software Engineering Summit 2018.
+Welcome to the code repo for the Android workshop for Capital One's Software Engineering Summit!

 In this workshop, you will learn a basic Android app featuring a login screen which leads to an "account summary" screen which displays the user's name and the recent transactions